swish0621/swish0621.github.io/index.md

 title: Home
 ---

-# Welcome!
-## Im Nicholas Swisher.
+## Welcome and thank you for visiting!
 Here you can find my resume, projects and social media links.
-Thank you for visiting!
-## About me
+### About me

 Motivated and analytical Computer Science student (3.8 GPA), currently in the final semester of a post-baccalaureate